Three Common Oak Trees Throughout the State of Texas

 You can help prevent Oak wilt from destroying your oak trees by only pruning your trees during the colder months.
 Pruning during the winter will give the tree time to heal before the fungus can attract sap beetles.
 You can also help prevent the spread of Oak wilt by not moving firewood.

-At LawnLab, we understand the trees that grow in Texas and have the experience and training necessary to ensure your tree and shrubs stay alive and thrive for years to come.
+At LawnLab, we understand the trees that grow in North Texas and have the experience and training necessary to ensure your tree and shrubs stay alive and thrive for years to come.
 We offer a tree and shrub treatment program that includes the fertilization your beloved lawn ornaments need, deep root fertilization for richer color and growth, foliage protection for insect and disease control, and dormant oil to help prevent insect infestations.
 We can also handle the pruning and fertilization of your trees and shrubs.
 Give LawnLab a call at 1-866-529-6522 today, or contact us here online.
 Learn more and start protecting your oak and other tree and shrubs today.